Areias do Seixo

 Rooms

-The hotel rooms combine modern Scandinavian-inspired minimalism with Indian and Moroccan chic.
+The hotel suites combine modern Scandinavian-inspired minimalism with Indian and Moroccan chic.
 Expect rich fabrics, bright colours, chaise longues, polished concrete and show-stopping lights.
-Each has a private patio or deck, indulgent toiletries, a wood-burning stove or fireplace, and a geothermal heating / cooling system; some have jacuzzis or tubs.
-There's WiFi but no TVs (unless you ask, of course).
-The Land Room is huge (but lacks a sea view); Love Rooms are large and particularly lovely; Tree Rooms a tad smaller (one is wheelchair accessible; a couple have the option of twin beds).
+Each has a private patio or deck, indulgent toiletries, a wood-burning stove or fireplace, and a geothermal heating/cooling system; some have jacuzzis or tubs.
+There's WiFi but no TVs.
+The Land Garden Suite is huge (but lacks a sea view); Love Superior Ocean Suites are large and particularly lovely; Tree Ocean Suites are glass-fronted for optimum views (one is wheelchair accessible; a couple have the option of twin beds).
 All of them are stunningly original in design.

-Our favourite rooms include vast Oxalá ('If Only'), with its Jacuzzi, double shower, mezzanine, and a large terrace framed by the deep blue of the Atlantic; and Nha Cretcheu , with its insanely beautiful bath, its glass lanterns suspended like tears, and its driftwood-framed bed.
-Both of these are Love Rooms.
-Of the Tree Rooms, Três Desejos (where we stayed) has a lovely lemon, cream and grey palette with clean minimal lines, a huge suspended woodburner, an antique gilded armchair, and floor-to-ceiling windows opening to a small deck with table, lawn and storm lanterns.
+Our favourite suites include vast Oxalá ('If Only'), with its Jacuzzi, double shower, mezzanine, and a large terrace framed by the deep blue of the Atlantic; and Nha Cretcheu , with its insanely beautiful bath, its glass lanterns suspended like tears, and its driftwood-framed bed.
+Both of these are Love Superior Ocean Suites.
+Of the Tree Ocean Suites, we loved the exquisite light fittings in Pratta (where we most recently stayed) and the showstopping bathroom with a tree growing through the centre.

-To get closer to nature with your loved one, grab the Pine Shelter.
+To get closer to nature with your loved one, grab the Shelter Charm Tent.
 Set among the trees on the edge of the dunes, this is about as luxurious as glamping can be.
 You get a super-comfy queensize bed, a freestanding bathtub, and a cosy fire pit for romancing under the stars.
+You can even have meals served in your private dining area, away from the eyes of other guests.
 Bliss.

 Features include: